One Wiza: Guatemala, The One Man Band (2015 – Present)

 In 2015 Wiza traveled to Los Angeles, CA to work with various music executives, and record with producer and Living Dead Lights drummer Nick Battani in Vision Red Studio.

 Wiza relocated to Guatemala in 2016 where he formed the band "The One Man Band", named after his stage name "One".
 In early to mid-2016 The One Man Band became a notable act in Guatemala, after they won the privilege to perform in the International Beatles Day, a 7-year-old national tribute celebration held in honor of the famous British rock band: The Beatles.

 The event was sponsored by the Embassy of the UK, the Embassy of Costa Rica; and took place in the Tikal Futura convention centre, one of the largest venues in Guatemala.
-The event was covered by most main mass media and TV networks, including Prensa Libre, Siglo 21, Publinews and Nuestro Diario News papers; and Guatevision and Canal + TV Channels.
+The event was covered by most main mass media and TV networks, including Prensa Libre, Siglo 21, Publinews and Nuestro Diario News papers; and Guatevisión and Canal + TV Channels.
 Wiza was also invited as a spokesperson to a press conference held by the British Embassy of Guatemala, and held a two-hour radio interview for Mentes Frescas, RCN 94.9 Guatemalan radio station.

-Wiza made his first appearance in Guatemalan TV in mid 2016, when he was invited to "Un Show con Tuti", a popular Guatemalan Talk Show aired on Guatevision, Guatemala's main TV station.
+Wiza made his first appearance in Guatemalan TV in mid 2016, when he was invited to "Un Show con Tuti", a popular Guatemalan Talk Show aired on Guatevisión, Guatemala's main TV station.
 He was also invited for interview on "+ Beats", a music magazine on "Canal +".
 Wiza also performed in the Reality TV Show "Super Modelo Guatemala" of the same TV Network.

 In October 2016, The One Man Band appeared in the "Mes de la Cerveza", one of the largest events of the year in Explanada Cayalá, Guatemala.
 The One Man Band was chosen to perform at the Guatemalan New Year's Eve party in Cayala, on December 31, 2016.

 Wiza was interviewed in February 2017 in "Que Comience La Mañana", a morning talk show and magazine, to talk about his experiences as a Colombian artist living in Guatemala, as well as his achievements in this country.
-One Wiza was also invited to perform at the 13th Anniversary of "Viva La Mañana", a different morning news and culture magazine aired on Guatevision.
+One Wiza was also invited to perform at the 13th Anniversary of "Viva La Mañana", a different morning news and culture magazine aired on Guatevisión.

 On March 9, 2017, and March 14, 2017; One Wiza was invited to perform with his "The One Man Band" at the British Queen's Birthday Party in Guatemala.
 Ambassador Thomas Carter and Carolyn Davidson thanked One Wiza in their speech for helping to promote the British culture, and called him "Extremely Talented".